indradwipdutta/Coursera-Getting-and-Cleaning-Data-Assignment/run_analysisScriptCodeBook.md

                                 4   SITTING
                                 5   STANDING
                                 6   LAYING
-the rest of the columns are actually the values of the respective functions denoted by the column names.
+the rest of the columns are actually the values of the output of respective functions denoted by the column names.